Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Conclusive Epistemological Point

 This is where a potential problem of misunderstanding lies.
 Accounting for the observer introduces information.
-A concept which is emergent since the observer is only meaningful at the macroscopic scale.
-Hence the danger of falling into a form of holism that would consist of considering emergence as synthetic \textit{a priori} knowledge.
-In other words, precisely what neo-positivism intends to reject.
-This apparent contradiction introduced by emergence into materialism probably explains the search for a reductionist solution like Landauer's.
+A~concept that is emergent since the observer is only meaningful at the macroscopic scale.
+Hence, the danger of falling into a form of holism that would consist of considering emergence as synthetic {{a priori}} knowledge.
+In~other words, precisely what neo-positivism intends to reject.
+This apparent contradiction introduced by emergence into materialism probably explains the search for a reductionist solution like~Landauer's.

-Actually, a theoretical statement involving an emergent property, such as the principle of maximum entropy, is not a synthetic \textit{a priori} knowledge, it is a convention.
-A convention that is exactly of the same nature as that of the first principle of thermodynamics or Euclidian geometry\,\cite{Poincare_1905_Sci_Hypo, Carnap_1966}.
-The choice of one convention or another is guided solely by its convenience and in particular by the economy of thought\,\cite{Mach_1911} it provides: the simplest is the best.
-The prior probability distribution of phases of a system, which is directly deduced from the principle of maximum entropy, is in this sense also a convention (it is directly derived from a convention).
+Actually, a~theoretical statement involving an emergent property, such as the principle of maximum entropy, is not a synthetic {{a priori}} knowledge; it is a convention.
+A~convention that is exactly of the same nature as that of the first principle of thermodynamics or Euclidean geometry~\cite{Poincare_1905_Sci_Hypo, Carnap_1966}.
+The~choice of one convention or another is guided solely by its convenience and, in particular, by the economy of thought~\cite{Mach_1911} it provides: the simplest is the best.
+The~prior probability distribution of phases of a system, which is directly deduced from the principle of maximum entropy, is in this sense also a convention (it is directly derived from a convention).
 It does not pretend to reflect the reality of the system.
-It is not the system that maximizes the probability distribution of its phases, but our conventional representation of the system that must do so if we want to be rational.
+It is not the system that maximizes the probability distribution of its phases, but~our conventional representation of the system that must do so if we want to be~rational.

-Emergentism is generally and historically divided into two categories\,\cite{Bishop2024}: ontological and epistemological.
-The former considers it is inherent in the essence of things, the latter that it is only imposed to us by our necessary limited knowledge.
-However, with regard to experience, both lead to the same result.
-The difference is a metaphysical question out of the scope of science.
-The neo-positivist position\,\cite{Neurath1973,Carnap_1966}, inspired by Poincaré's conventionalism\,\cite{Poincare_1905_Sci_Hypo}, which is defended here, makes it possible to avoid this problem and constitutes a third way which could be called \textquote{conventional emergentism} and is not so far removed from pragmatism\,\cite{Baggio2019, ElHani2002}.
+Emergentism is generally and historically divided into two categories~\cite{Bishop2024}: ontological and epistemological.
+The~former considers it to be inherent in the essence of things, whereas the~latter holds that it is imposed only on us by our necessary limited knowledge.
+However, with~regard to experience, both lead to the same result.
+The~difference is a metaphysical question out of the scope of science.
+The neo-positivist position~\cite{Neurath1973,Carnap_1966}, inspired by Poincaré's conventionalism~\cite{Poincare_1905_Sci_Hypo}, which is defended here, makes it possible to avoid this problem and constitutes a third way that could be called \textquote{conventional emergentism} and is not so far removed from pragmatism~\cite{Baggio2019, ElHani2002}.